-The HeroBracelets Partner Program allows you to choose the military or family support organization through your purchase of HeroBracelets.
-When you order, $2.00 from the price of each HeroBracelet goes directly to one of our approved service organizations.
+The HeroBracelets Partner Program allows you to choose the military or COPS support organization through your purchase of HeroBracelets.
+Upon placing an order, $2.00 from each HeroBracelet order goes directly to one of our approved service organizations.
 We’ve sent out over $300,000.00 so far!

 The Intrepid Fallen Heroes Fund.